Pieter Coecke van Aelst: Life

-According to Karel van Mander, Pieter Coecke van Aelst later studied in Italy where in Rome he made drawings after Classical sculpture and architecture.
-Although there is no firm evidence that Coecke van Aelst travelled to Italy, stylistic evidence supports the notion that he travelled to Italy.
-The Italian influence could, however, also be attributed to the fact that Raphael’s tapestry cartoons were available in Brussels, where they were used for the manufacture of tapestries around 1516.
-However, as Coecke van Aelst clearly was familiar with Raphael's fresco of the Triumph of Galatea located in the Villa Farnesina in Rome, it seems likely he did in fact travel to Italy.
+According to Karel van Mander, Pieter Coecke van Aelst later studied in Italy, where in Rome he made drawings after Classical sculpture and architecture.
+Although there is no firm evidence that Coecke van Aelst travelled to Italy, stylistic evidence supports the notion that he did.
+While the Italian influence in his work could be attributed to the fact that Raphael’s tapestry cartoons were available in Brussels, where they were used for the manufacture of tapestries around 1516, the fact that Coecke van Aelst seems also to have been familiar with Raphael's fresco of the Triumph of Galatea located in the Villa Farnesina in Rome suggests that he did in fact travel there.

 Pieter Coecke van Aelst married twice.
 He married his first wife Anna van Dornicke in 1525 shortly after his move to Antwerp.
 Anna was the daughter of Jan Mertens van Dornicke, one of the most successful painters working in Antwerp.
 His father in law was possibly his teacher.
 Coecke van Aelst took over his father-in-law's workshop after the latter's death in 1527.
 There were two children from this first marriage, Michiel and Pieter II.
 The latter was a painter.
 Printer Maarten Peeters and his wife were the legal guardians of Michiel and Pieter.
 After the death of his first wife before 1529, Coecke van Aelst had an affair with Anthonette van der Sandt (also known as Antonia van der Sant).
 The pair never married but had a daughter, Antonette, and at least one son, Pauwel who also became a painter.